markmond/delegationframework/dsl-language-specification.md

 ---

-© 2025 DSLD Working Group.
+© 2025 DSLD Markmon.
 This specification is available under the Creative Commons Attribution 4.0 International License.